brycehoecker/PSCT-Docker-Image/README.md

 # PSCT-Docker-Image
 Hopefully a simple way to setup an environment and start making changes to the pSCT code.

-Still a work in progress, DO NOT trust or run any of these scripts on your computer until this is deleted.  -Bryce Hoecker
+Pre-install REQUIREMENTS
+1. INSTALL DOCKER
+2. INSTALL PYTHON3
+3. Have a GitLab account and email

+Should work on linux windows and mac.
+But not tested.  -Bryce Hoecker